mfinelli/recueil/DESIGN.md

   by the screenshot job well after ingestion, not at `UpsertPage` time), so the thumbnail endpoint resolves the latest capture fresh per request instead.

+- **Frontend logic testing**: a `"dashboard"` Vitest project alongside the existing Worker/extension ones, deliberately scoped to logic (`src/lib/*.test.ts`) rather than component rendering for now — a separate, later decision with its own setup cost (`@testing-library/svelte`).
+Testing Svelte 5 runes under Vitest needs `resolve.conditions: ['browser']` alongside `environment: 'jsdom'`; without it `$state` resolves to Svelte's inert SSR runtime rather than a live reactive signal, silently testing the wrong thing rather than failing loudly.
+Verified against Svelte's own official testing docs, not assumed.
+- **`src/components/`** (new, alongside `src/lib/` and `src/routes/`): shared UI
+  that's neither pure logic nor a routed page. `AppHeader.svelte` is the first resident — extracted once three real screens would otherwise be repeating the same title/nav/account bar, not decided in advance of needing it.
+- **Optimistic writes, not refetch-after-write**: `PageDetail`'s tag/ collection/mirror-toggle/language-correction actions all update local state directly from each write's own response.
+Reasonable for a single-user personal tool; not defended against concurrent-editor conflicts, and would need reconsidering if multi-user concurrent editing of the same page ever became a real scenario.
+- **Collections management** (`Collections.svelte`): the tree is built client-side from the flat `(id, parent_id)` list `GET /api/collections` already returns, not requested pre-nested — consistent with `ListCollectionsByUser`'s own documented reasoning that a full-user listing doesn't need a recursive CTE.
+Cascading delete (removing a collection removes its whole subtree, per §10) surfaces a `confirm()` naming the actual descendant count before proceeding, rather than a silent or generic warning.

 This section is expected to keep growing as the extension, dashboard, and CLI are built out.